 Abstract

-The human medial frontal cortex (MFC) subject of intense studyassociated with diverse psychological processes motor efforts to nearly 10,000 studiesputatively separable regions of MFC at several spatial scales on the basis of meta-analytic co-activation, revealing three broad functional zones along a rostro-caudal axis composed of 2-4 smaller sub-regions each.
-Multivariate classification analyses aimed at identifying the psychological most strongly predictive of activity in each region revealed a tripartite division within MFC, with each zone displaying a relatively distinct functional signature The posterior zone was associated with motor function, the middle zone with cognitive control and affect and the anterior with fine-grained of
+The functional organization of human medial frontal cortex (MFC) is a subject of intense study.
+Using functional magnetic resonance imaging (fMRI), the MFC has been associated with diverse psychological processes including motor function, cognitive control, affect, and social cognition.
+However, there have been few large-scale efforts to comprehensively map specific psychological functions to sub-regions of medial frontal anatomy.
+Here we applied a meta-analytic data-driven approach to nearly 10,000 fMRI studies to identify putatively separable regions of MFC and determine which psychological states preferentially recruit their activation.
+We identified regions at several spatial scales on the basis of meta-analytic co-activation, revealing three broad functional zones along a rostro-caudal axis composed of 2-4 smaller sub-regions each.
+Multivariate classification analyses aimed at identifying the psychological functions most strongly predictive of activity in each region revealed a tripartite division within MFC, with each zone displaying a relatively distinct functional signature.
+The posterior zone was associated preferentially with motor function, the middle zone with cognitive control, pain, and affect, and the anterior with reward, social processing and episodic memory.
+Within each zone, the more fine-grained sub-regions showed distinct, but subtler, variations in psychological function.
+These results provide hypotheses about the functional organization of medial prefrontal cortex that can be tested explicitly in future studies.

 Significance Statement

-medial frontal cortex is associated with psychological of activation makes it challenging to how these processes are organized We conducted a meta-analysis across nearly 10,000 studies to comprehensively map psychological to discrete regions in medial frontal cortex three distinct zones that differed substantially in function were smaller subregions that showed functional - of medial frontal cortex functionally heterogeneous.
+Activation of medial frontal cortex in fMRI studies is associated with a wide range of psychological states ranging from cognitive control to pain.
+However, this high rate of activation makes it challenging to determine how these various processes are topologically organized across medial frontal anatomy.
+We conducted a meta-analysis across nearly 10,000 studies to comprehensively map psychological states to discrete sub-regions in medial frontal cortex using relatively unbiased data-driven methods.
+This approach revealed three distinct zones that differed substantially in function, each of which were further subdivided into 2-4 smaller subregions that showed additional functional variation.
+Each individual region was recruited by multiple psychological states, suggesting sub-regions of medial frontal cortex are functionally heterogeneous.

 Introduction